AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

 with an upper case letter, followed by lower case letters (or digits), with an underscore separating two "distinct" words within the identifier.
 Acronyms within identifiers are in upper case.
-For example, there is a language-defined package named Ada.Text_IO.
+For example, there is a language-defined package named :ada:`Ada.Text_IO`.
 Reserved words are all lower case.

 Following this scheme doesn't preclude adding additional,